awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ### Create User Journeys<a name="welcome-journeys"></a>

-Create multi\-step Journeys that send messages to your customers based on their attributes, behaviors, and activities\.
+Create multi\-step journeys that send messages to your customers based on their attributes, behaviors, and activities\.

 ### Analyze User Behavior<a name="welcome-analyze"></a>